Shiva30jun/Software-Engineering-Principle-Assignment-3/AI_Training_data_actionable_Requirements.md

 ### **Sub-Issues**

 **Sub-Issue 1:**
-A well-organized Q&A format improves learning and prevents unintentional answer hints.
+We assume that well-organized Q&A format improves learning and prevents unintentional answer hints.
 **Validation:** Conduct usability testing with developers to confirm improved focus and usability.

 **Sub-Issue 2: Implement Question Categorization UI**